Latin Name: Amelanchier alnifolia

 Ideal sowing time: Non-pretreated seed outdoors in late September (will germinate the following spring) or stratified seed in spring.

-Saskatoon berry is used in shelterbelts, Ecobuffers andwildlife habitat plantings.
+Saskatoon berry is used in shelterbelts, Ecobuffers, and wildlife habitat plantings.
 The dense roots and rhizomes of Saskatoon make it useful for soil stabilization and erosion control on moist sites including streambanks.
 It provides good food and cover for birds plus small and large mammals.
-The berries are highly edible and is a prized fruit producing plant in the home garden or commercial orchard.
+The berries are highly edible and are a prized fruit-producing plant in the home garden or commercial orchard.